sweeneyngo/sweeneyngo.github.io/src/posts/acronyms-and-markov-chains.md

 ## Building the password

-When creating the password, we can use the passphrase we generate, and take the first letters of each word.
-That way, we create our own acronym.
-To complicate it even further, I implement "noise", which randomizes a symbol/number to insert into our acronym.
-While this will make it harder to remember, the association with the original passphrase will help with memorization.
+To create a password from the passphrase, we can use the first letters of each word to form an acronym.
+To further complicate it, we can introduce "noise" by adding random symbols or numbers to the acronym.
+This makes it harder to remember but maintains the association with the original passphrase.

 ```go
 func CreatePassword(sentence string, capLevel int, noiseLevel int) (string, error) {